Analogue gravity with Bose-Einstein condensates: Basic concepts in analogue gravity

 For waves that propagate in media, such as fluids, the properties of the media can modify this causal structure in nontrivial ways.
 Homogeneous and isotropic media will lead to a trivial causal structure with the corresponding associated global symmetry group.
 This is parallel to what occurs to relativistic fields in Minkowski spacetime, which can be encapsulated by a global Lorentz symmetry of the propagation equations.
 Interestingly, departures from homogeneity will modify this in-built causal structure in a similar manner in which a non-vanishing gravitational field deforms the Minkowskian lightcones.
 These modifications inply that the in-built lightcones can tilt, and the global causal structure felt by the waves can develop interesting features such as causal horizons or ergoregions.

 For sound waves in fluids, these structures can be reproduced by sub-to-supersonic transitions in different directions in which the fluid propagates.
 For instance, an analogue ergoregion occurs in the supersonic region of a system with a sub-to-supersonic transition.
 There sound waves cannot propagate against the local flow.
 An analogue of a single event horizon requires a sub-tosupersonic transition whose supersonic region is also trapping.
 This is usually achieved by having the local flow velocity perpendicular to the surface defining the sub-to-supersonic transition, and pointing towards the supersonic region.
-As a result, sound waves emitted in the supersonic region cannot escape, in full analogy to their trapping by a black hole.
+As a result, sound waves emitted in the supersonic region cannot escape, in full analogy to their trapping by a black hole\footnote{Strictly, this is only true for idealized fluids which are inviscid, irrotational and barotropic.
+In more realistic fluids, which usually violate some of these conditions, sound propagation is relativistic only at large wavelenghts.
+In some cases, short wavelength perturbations can travel against the flow in supersonic regions.}.

 Naively, we can derive an acoustic metric controlling the behavior of sound waves in fluids as follows.
 If the soundspeed is $\cs$, the position of a sound wave propagating in direction $\hat{\vk}$ emitted at a point where the local flow has velocity $\vtv$ will change as